derfl0/bwi_challenge/README.md

 - Python 3.9.1

 Execute code: python bwi.py

+When you run into trouble with the csv reader checkout the "fallback" branch with a hardcoding of the requirements.

 ## Prerequisites
 Since in our case volume does not matter but weight does, when talking about available remaining weight the term "space" will be used.